 Vicente Martinez, Jr.

 Vicente is your typical, high energy young boy.
 He loves to run and play.
 When he grows up, he wants to be a quarterback in the NFL.
 But those plans changed when Vicente and his family found out that he had developed childhood cerebral ALD.
 Vicente has been on Lorenzo’s Oil and a low fat diet since his diagnosis.
 In an effort to stop the progression of the disease, Vicente underwent a bone marrow transplant at the University of Minnesota on July 4th, 2016.
 The Martinez family lives in New Mexico, therefore travel to and from the hospital was a large expense for the family.
 We were able to help with travel, food, as well as out-of-pocket medical and living expenses.
-Vicente’s first transplant did not work, therefore he will be undergoing a second in the near future.
-Please keep Vicente and his family in your thoughts and prayers!
+Vicente’s first transplant did not work, therefore he underwent a second procedure which thankfully has been successful.

 Meet Dawson.
 He was diagnosed with ALD at the age of 2 in 2008.
 On May 11th, 2016, Dawson underwent a bone marrow transplant to address the lesions in his brain that were progressing.
 His mom, Shari, is a single mother who has been out of work for several months to care for her son full-time during the procedure.
 Shari has, as a result, fallen behind on her bills.
 She has been living at the Ronald McDonald Charity House to be with Dawson for the procedure.
 We purchased $500 in gas and grocery store gift cards for Dawson and Shari.